 None, but there’s a well stocked larder in every room, with hearty snacks including tomato biscuits and salami sticks.

-The Pig is in the middle of the New Forest, a mile from Brockenhurst, just around the corner from Lyndhurst and close to Beaulieu.
+The Pig is a break-the-mould boutique hotel in Brockenhurst in the middle of the New Forest, just around the corner from Lyndhurst and close to Beaulieu.

 Southampton airport is closest, roughly 25 miles from the hotel.
 A taxi will set you back around £35.